dzaki236/logging-services/README.md

 ## Relationship `(Optional Part)`

-If you want to use a relationship to user on table on your logs table just add by the following code on `Log.php`:
+If you want to use a relationship to user on table on your logs table just add by the following code on `LogActivity.php`:

 ### Version 7+-